zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

 * Access to OMLUSER account

-## Task 1: Sign into Oracle Machine Learning Notebooks
+## Task 1: Sign into Oracle Machine Learning

 A notebook is a web-based interface for data analysis, data discovery, data visualization, and collaboration.
-You create and run notebooks in Oracle Machine Learning User Interface.
-You can access Oracle Machine Learning Notebooks from Oracle Autonomous Database.
+You create and run notebooks in Oracle Machine Learning.
+You can access Oracle Machine Learning from Oracle Autonomous Database.

-1. Sign into your OCI console, click on the left navigation menu and then click **Autonomous Database**.
+1. Sign into your OCI console, click on the left navigation menu, and then click **Autonomous Database**.

 	![ADB in OCI](images/adb_in_oci.png)